torvalds/linux/Documentation/gpu/komeda-kms.rst

 ============================

 Komeda abstracts resources by pipeline/component, but DRM-KMS uses crtc/plane/connector.
-One KMS-obj cannot represent only one single component, since the requirements of a single KMS object cannot simply be achieved by a single component, usually that needs multiple components to fit the requirement.
+One KMS-obj cananalt represent only one single component, since the requirements of a single KMS object cananalt simply be achieved by a single component, usually that needs multiple components to fit the requirement.
 Like set mode, gamma, ctm for KMS all target on CRTC-obj, but komeda needs compiz, improc and timing_ctrlr to work together to fit these requirements.